-the terms of these recommendations "shall be embodied as an annex to the rules of procedure of the General Assembly" and that "the said annex shall also set out, verbatim, paragraphs 19, 20, 29, 30, 35, 36, 37, 38 and 39 of the report of the Special Committee".
-The text of the recommendations and the specified parts of the report of the Special Committee are accordingly reproduced in annex II to the present edition of the rules.
+At its seventh session, the General Assembly, by resolution 684 (VII) of 6 November 1952, adopted certain recommendations contained in the report of the Special Committee for the Consideration of the Methods and Procedures of the General Assembly for Dealing with Legal and Drafting Questions.
+The resolution provided that the terms of these recommendations "shall be embodied as an annex to the rules of procedure of the General Assembly" and that "the said annex shall also set out, verbatim, paragraphs 19, 20, 29, 30, 35, 36, 37, 38 and 39 of the report of the Special Committee".
+The text of the recommendations and the specified parts of the report of the Special Committee are reproduced in annex II.

-By resolution 689 A (VII) of 21 December 1952, the General Assembly established a Special Committee to consider, together with any other relevant information presented by Member States, a memorandum submitted by the Secretary-General to the seventh session on measures to limit the duration of regular sessions of the General Assembly.
+By resolution 689 A (VII) of 21 December 1952, the General Assembly established a Special Committee to consider, together with any other relevant information presented by Member States, a memorandum, submitted by the Secretary-General to the seventh session, on measures to limit the duration of regular sessions of the Assembly.
 By resolution 689 B (VII) of the same date, the General Assembly adopted an amendment to rule 2 of its rules of procedure whereby the Assembly would, at the beginning of each session, fix a "closing" date for the session rather than a "target" date for the closing of the session.

-At its eighth session, the General Assembly examined the report of the Special Committee and, by resolution 791 (VIII) of 23 October 1953, amended rules 38 and 39, relating to the composition of the General Committee, and rule 98, relating to priorities in the consideration of items in the
+At its eighth session, the General Assembly examined the report of the Special Committee on Measures to Limit the Duration of Regular Sessions of the General Assembly6 and, by resolution 791 (V1(I) of 23 October 1953, amended rules 38 and 39 of its rules of procedure, relating to the composition of the General Committee, and rule 98,6 relating to priorities in the consideration of items in the Main Committees

-Main Committees.

 At its ninth session, the General Assembly, by resolution 844 (IX) of 11 October 1954, adopted six special rules designed to govern its procedure for the examination of reports and petitions relating to the Territory of South West Africa.
-The text of these special rules is reproduced in annex III to the present edition of the rules.
+The text of these special rules is reproduced in annex III.